SUBSCRIBE to

 ph.
 415/642-1612

 Rumored to be under the same management as Bayview’s El Azteca Taq., Taq.
-La Michoacana hurled open its doors in spring 2009 after brightening up a tired space previously occupied by lackluster Taq.
+La Michoacana hurled open its doors in 2009 after brightening up a tired space previously occupied by Taq.
 El Potrillo.
-La Michoacana added an enclosure to the dining patio and extended operating hours into the evening, so effort is clearly occurring here.
-Granted, its traffic-choked Bayshore location is still less than sexy, but perhaps the sharp uptick in burrito quality over its forgettable predecessor will coax visitors from the other side of the 101 freeway and beyond.
-Credit cards accepted.
-Closed Sundays.
+New management added a glassed-in enclosure to the dining patio and extended operating hours into the evening, so effort is clearly occurring here...even if our most recent visit resulted in a ghastly slab.
+Closed weekends.

 Will My Health Be Violated?